ProzorroUKR/prozorro-docs/docs/source/planning/tutorial.rst

     | Make sure you do use :ref:`2pc` and do not proceed with these error state tender objects (create new ones).

-Tender creation requires plan owner token

-.. include:: tutorial/tender-from-plan-auth-fail.http
-   :code:

 There are validation rules that are supposed to decline the chance of making a mistake

 .. include:: tutorial/tender-from-plan-validation.http
    :code:

-There are three of them:
+There are two of them:

     * procurementMethodType
-    * procuringEntity.identifier - matching id and scheme with the same fields in tender data
     * classification.id  - matching with tender item classification codes using first 4 digits (``336`` is exception)

 A successful example looks like this: